Navigation » List of Schools » West Los Angeles College » Paralegal » Paralegal 018 – Family Law » Fall 2019 » Exam 2

 Question #12

-A Susan should stop allowing Len to visit with Melody because he does not comply with the parties’ agreed upon and court ordered visitation schedule.
+A Susan should stop allowing Len to visit with Melody because he is delinquent in child support payments.

 B Susan should file a complaint for modification of the custody order.